Affine quiver Schur algebras and $p$-adic $GL_n$: Introduction

 Given a fixed dimension vector ${\bf d}$ for the cyclic quiver on $e$ vertices, one considers the space of {\it flagged nilpotent representations} with dimension vector ${\bf d}$, that is, representations together with a filtration such that the associated graded is semisimple.
 In contrast to the KLR-algebras we allow arbitrary partial flags instead of full flags only.
 Fixing a sequence $\blah$ of dimension vectors for the successive quotients we denote this space $\cQ(\blah)$.
 Following the ideas of Chriss and Ginzburg \cite{CG} we consider the ``Steinberg type'' variety $\mathcal{Z}({\blah, \bmuh})=\cQ(\blah) \times_{\op{Rep}_{\bf d}}\cQ(\bmuh)$.
 The quiver Schur algebra $\bA_{\bf{d}}$ is then its $\op{GL}_{\bf{d}}(\mathbb{C})$-equivariant Borel-Moore homology

 equipped with the convolution product.
 By construction, this algebra comes along with {\it a $\mathbb{Z}$-grading} and with a faithful representation, see \cite{SW}.

 Crucial for us here is that via the faithful representation we see that the quiver Schur algebra can be defined over any field, in particular over the field $\FF$.
+Over the complex numbers, the principal underlying constructions using convolution algebras, \cite{CG} and (other) geometric realisations of the affine Schur algebras, see e.g. \cite{GV}, are well-established.
+In case of the field $\FF$, the technicalities and geometric tools are not as well developed as one might hope for.
+This also applies to the connection with the representation theory of affine Kac-Moody Lie algebras, but see \cite{VV2} for crucial steps in this direction.

-{\bf Main result:} Our main result (Theorem~\ref{IsoTheorem}) is that the affine Schur algebra and the quiver Schur algebra (both over $\FF)$ are isomorphic as algebras after suitable completions.
+{\bf Main result:} Our main result (Theorem~\ref{IsoTheorem}) is that the affine Schur algebra and the quiver Schur algebra (both over $\FF)$ are isomorphic after suitable completions.
 More precisely, we construct a sequence of isomorphisms of algebras

 where the intermediate algebras are certain twisted versions of quiver Schur algebras.
-This, in particular, implies that the category of representations $M$ in $\cB^1$ with fixed generalized central character (in the sense that each element in $M$ is annihilated by some power of this central character) inherits a grading.
-This category, in particular, includes blocks of finite-length representations.
+This, in particular, implies that the category $\cB^1_\chi$ of representations $M$ in $\cB^1$ with fixed generalized central character $\chi$ (in the sense that each element in $M$ is annihilated by some power of $\chi$) inherits a grading.
+The categories $\cB^1_\chi$, as $\chi$ varies over all central characters, in particular, contain all finite-length representations.

 The existence of such a $\mZ$-grading seems to be quite unexpected and has no explanation in the $p$-adic representation theory at the moment.
 Although the modules are of infinite length, the graded pieces are finite dimensional and so the grading allows us to consider Jordan-H\"older multiplicities degree-wise where they then, in fact, become finite and well-defined.
 Hence we can use formal power series to express the graded multiplicities.